Risk Register (2026)

 Code Signing (OV)

-🔜 Needed for GA release
+🔜 Recommended for GA trust posture

 Code Signing (EV)